EleetCodeR/treasure-trove/CodeKitchen/Python Scripts/51_CompiledFiles.md

 Main module file/ entry-point file (default:'app.py') is always compiled , hence there is no-compiled file for it in pycache folder.

 ### But How does compiler understand that these compiled files are up-to-date or not?
-for this, compiler compares the date-time of source code file/files and that of compiled file/files , if it matched then compiled files is up-to-date and used.
+for this, compiler compares the date-time of source code and that of compiled files , if its a match, then compiled files are up-to-date and used.